 Ernst & Young

-Ed directs the build out of Ernst & Young’s global teaming and offshoring capabilities with India and elsewhere.
+Prior to his current role, Ed directed the build out of Ernst & Young’s global teaming and offshoring capabilities with India and elsewhere.
 His position leverages a diverse background that includes IT compliance, IT management, and IT infrastructure build outs in the broadcast and telecom sectors.
-Other responsibilities include overseeing the implementation of a cloud based computing model that enables EY’s global teaming approach, oversight of service delivery quality as well as cultural, communications, and soft skills training designed to improve the integration of onshore and offshore teams.
+Other responsibilities included oversight of service delivery quality as well as cultural, communications, and soft skills training designed to improve the integration of onshore and offshore teams.